jpbeaudet/routineHandler/README.md

 # RoutineHandler
-This module provides a way to define and execute routines, subroutines and promises.
-A routine is a piece of code that is executed and can have success and failure handlers attached to it.
-A subroutine is a routine that is nested inside another routine and can be used to execute code in a specific context.
-A promise is a collection of routines that can be executed in parallel or in a waterfall fashion.
+Routine-Handler is a JavaScript library for organizing and executing tasks, or "routines," in a specific order.
+It allows you to attach success and failure handlers to routines, and to specify the conditions for determining whether a routine was successful or failed using evaluators.
+You can also create subroutines that are linked to a parent routine, and execute routines in parallel or in a waterfall queue.

 ## Installation
 To install RoutineHandler, run the following command: